Thermospore/temp-quartz-test/content/Cage Skip.md

 ([[Paulmall]] said ([1](https://discord.com/channels/313375426112389123/408694062862958592/1290133155160002611) , [2](https://discord.com/channels/313375426112389123/408694062862958592/1290159088654618775)) on [[PS1]] it might be easier on JP than US/EU, but this is very unconfirmed)
 ## Right side
-[Here](https://discord.com/channels/313375426112389123/408694062862958592/1290133147069055062) is a clip of [[limbus]] getting it, during the quad triangularization swap discovery saga.
+[Here](https://discord.com/channels/313375426112389123/408694062862958592/1290133147069055062) is a clip of [[limbus]] getting it, during the quad triangulation saga.

 When was this first found?
 Is it the same as right side on PC?
-I mean there is probably *some* difference due to the triangularization swap
+I mean there is probably *some* difference due to the triangulation change